sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 Therefore should an IT Product depend on an Operating System to run in production, it is in compliance with this Guiding Policy.

 Adopt
-: A process by which the department obtains an IT Product and uses it as is, by either configuring it or not.
+: A process by which the department obtains an IT Product that is made available and is in used at least once outside the organization.
-The architecture of the IT Product is managed externally, there is no custom code generated to use the IT product, maintenance may be provided by a community in the case of Open Source Software or by a company in the case of a free XaaS.
-There is no exchange of money in this model.
+It may consist of Open Source Software, proprietary software, and XaaS, used as is, without code customization.
+(the inspiration for this definition is derived from the US Department of Defense OSS FAQ.)

 Build
-: A process whereby the department remains the authority on high-level architectural decisions of the IT solution or IT Product, or where the department maintains the ability to alter the source code of the application as needed.
+: A process whereby the department produces, or contracts a third party to produce, custom code that is not part of any existing IT Product available and used outside the organization.
-It could imply assembling multiple components adopted or bought but custom code is required at some point; maintenance of the custom code is the department's responsibility.
-Custom code may be contracted for or written internally.
+When contracted for, the terms and conditions contracted for may vary and impact the ability of the department to alter the code in the future.

 Buy
-: Application architecture is conceived outside of the Government of Canada, and a completed IT Solution or IT Product is purchased from a vendor, or support is purchased for a solution developed externally to the department or Government of Canada.
-There is exchange of money between the department and a non-governmental third party.
+: A process by which the department exchanges money for one or many of the following : - Rights to use an IT Product under certain terms and conditions : - Additional features not provided in IT Products by default : - Services, including but not limited to: infrastructure as a service, platform as a service, software as a service, security patches, features enhancements, training, IT Product integration, professional advice, etc.
+: - Warranties and liabilities

 Complex IT Solutions
 : A complex IT Solution is when not all requirements are known or key elements may only be found later by experimentation and user research.